-Benjamin Call1, David Constantine2, Alena Erchenko3,

-Noelle Sawyer4, and Grace Work5
+Benjamin Call1, David Constantine2, Alena Erchenko^{3,}, Noelle Sawyer4, and Grace Work5

-1Department of Mathematics, Statistics, and Computer Science, University of Illinois at Chicago,

-Chicago, IL, 2Mathematics and Computer Science Department, Wesleyan University, Middletown,

-CT, 3Department of Mathematics, The University of Chicago, Chicago, IL, 4Mathematics and

-Computer Science Department, Southwestern University, Georgetown, TX, and 5Department of

-Mathematics, University of Wisconsin-Madison, Madison, WI
+1Department of Mathematics, Statistics, and Computer Science, University of Illinois Chicago, Chicago, IL 60607, USA, 2Mathematics and Computer Science Department, Wesleyan University, Middletown, CT 06459, USA, 3Department of Mathematics, The University of Chicago, Chicago, IL 60637, USA, 4Mathematics and Computer Science Department, Southwestern University, Georgetown, TX 78626, USA, and 5Department of Mathematics, University of Wisconsin-Madison, Madison, WI 53706, USA

-Correspondence to be sent to: aerchenko@uchicago.edu

 Consider a compact surface of genus ≥ 2 equipped with a metric that is flat everywhere except at finitely many cone points with angles greater than 2π .
 Following the technique in the work of Burns, Climenhaga, Fisher, and Thompson, we prove that sufficiently regular potential functions have unique equilibrium states if the singular set does not support the full pressure.
-Moreover, we show that the pressure gap holds for any potential which is locally constant on a neighborhood of the singular set.
-Finally, we establish that the corresponding equilibrium states have the K-property, and closed regular geodesics equidistribute.
+Moreover, we show that the pressure gap holds for any potential that is locally constant on a neighborhood of the singular set.
+Finally, we establish that the corresponding equilibrium states have the K-property and closed regular geodesics equidistribute.

-Introduction
+1 Introduction

-We examine the uniqueness of equilibrium states for geodesic flows on a specific class of CAT(0) surfaces, those where the negative curvature is concentrated at a finite set of points.
+We examine the uniqueness of equilibrium states for geodesic flows on a specific class of CAT(0) surfaces, those where the negative curvature is concentrated at a finite set of

+Received September 10, 202021; Revised August 21, 2022; Accepted August 24, 2022 points.
 Translation surfaces are examples of such surfaces.
-A translation surface X is a pair (X, ω) where X is a Riemann surface of genus g, and ω is a holomorphic one-form on X. The zeroes of this holomorphic one-form occur at a finite set of points.
-The one-form ω defines a metric which is flat everywhere except at its zeroes.
-At the zeroes the metric has a conical singularity with angle associated to the geodesic flow on a closed, rank-one manifold with nonpositive sectional curvature (an example of a CAT(0) space without singularities).
-The conditions are a Hölder continuous potential and a pressure gap,

-$2(n+1)\pi$, where n is the order of the zero.
-For a more in-depth overview of translation surfaces see [22, 23].
+A translation surface X is a pair (X,ω) where X is a Riemann surface of genus g, and ω is a holomorphic one-form on X. The zeroes of this holomorphic one-form occur at a finite set of points.
+The one-form ω defines a metric that is flat everywhere except at its zeroes.
+At the zeroes, the metric has a conical singularity with angle $2(n+1)\pi$, where n is the order of the zero.
+For a more in-depth overview of translation surfaces, see [22, 23].